ConnerCox/ITEC_2905_CapstoneProject/README.md

 ## Installation

-Download the zip file, and run GunApplicationWindow.java with your favorite IDE.
+Download the zip file, and run Main.java with any IDE that supports javafx.

 ## Software and Resources used